 Columbia Borough historical

-The Historical Architectural Review Board of Columbia Borough will meet at 7 p.m.
-Wednesday, Oct.
-16, in council chambers of Borough Hall, 308 Locust St., Columbia.
+The Historical Architectural Review Board of the Borough of Columbia will meet at 7 p.m.
+Wednesday, July 15, in council chambers of Borough Hall, 308 Locust St., Columbia.
 The meeting will be livestreamed via the borough’s Facebook page; use the GoToMeeting link on the Borough's website at columbiapa.net.
 Agenda items include:

 East Hempfield Township supervisors

 The East Hempfield Township Board of Supervisors will meet at 7 p.m.
 Wednesday, July 15, at the Four Seasons Banquet, 949 Church St., Landisville.
 Virtual meeting also being held via Zoom, ID 81609473616.
 Registration to attend in-person required, 717-898-3100, ext.
 241, or firstname.lastname@example.org